matthieusb/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 This repository implements well known sorting algorithms.
 It's the occasion to practise some basic algorithmic notions and language specificities.
-This is just training.
+This is just for training purposes.

 ## Algorithms implemented
 The project should implement the following sorting alogrithms :